strigo/vscode-linear-extension/README.md

 This (unofficial!)
 VSCode - Linear extension aims to make it easier to work with Linear as part of the development workflow.

 **Note: This is currently WIP!
 There are most certainly many bugs and more functionality to implement.
-Nny contributions will be appreciated.**
+Any contributions will be appreciated.**

 ## Notable Features